|10 Items That Belong on Your Commercial Invoices

 6/30/2014 - by Roy BeckerWith a little creativity and ingenuity, companies have sold and shipped amazing goods overseas.
 For example, a trading company that specializes in animals and animal by-products has encountered some interesting situations.

 9 Things You Need to Know to Prepare an Export Quote

 6/23/2014 - by Catherine J. PetersenMore often than not, an export transaction begins with a request for a quote from the buyer to the seller.
 The quote serves as a formal statement of promise by your firm that you will provide certain goods or services at specified prices and within an identified period of time.
 Acceptance of the quote by the buyer constitutes an agreement binding on both parties.

 Avoiding Risk in International Trade: What We've Learned

-2/24/2014 - by Roberto BergamiThis is the seventh part in my series of articles on assessing risk in international trade.
-In the last two article of this series I concentrated on the issue of country competitiveness and fairness of trade.
-In this article I will discuss the role banks play in international trade and the potential risks you should be aware of.
+6/16/2014 - by Roberto BergamiThis is the tenth and final part of my series of articles on assessing risk in international trade.
+In my last article of this series, I made some comments about certain aspects of regulatory issues and market access.
+In this article, I will provide some general comments and a final conclusion.

 6/9/2014 - by Robert SmithDepending on whether you ship domestically within the U.S. or you import and/or export and ship internationally, the regulations for shipping hazardous materials and dangerous goods have a variety of similarities and differences.

 Is English Enough as the Only International Business Language?

 6/2/2014 - by Becky DeStigterFor those of us involved in international trade, there are always conversations held in languages that we don't understand.
 Is something important being discussed?
 Are others developing rapport while we sit on the side?
 Most North American business people learned at least a little foreign language in secondary school.
 But we are generally less comfortable leaving the security of English behind.
 What does it take to learn another language, and is that effort worth it?